DarkKodKod/NESTool/README.md

 # NESTool
 Tool written in C# and WPF to manage asset for a NES game by Felipe Reinaud.
-Current implementation only supports NROM (Mapper 0).
 Resources files are in TOML format, [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml).

 This tool is far from comlete.
-Current version is 1.0.0.0
+Current version is 1.0.0

 ### Table of Content
 [1.
 Overview](#Overview)